tkuenneth/polyglot_cheatsheet/README.md

-# polyglot_cheatsheet
+# Welcome to the polyglot cheatsheet

-A cheatsheet for the polyglot developer.
+This repo contains a cheatsheet for the polyglot developer.